How to Hike Soberanes Point-Whale Peak Trail in Garrapata Park

 The Best Time to Hike Soberanes Point Trail

-The scenic Soberanes Point Trail is open for hikes and walks all year round.
+The scenic Soberanes Point Trail is open all year round.
 The spring bloom, however, adds extra vibrancy to the surreal surroundings.
-Thousands of purple, white, yellow, and lilac flowers pop up along the coast from as early as mid-February though April
+Thousands of purple, white, yellow, and lilac flowers pop up along the coast from as early as mid-February through April.
+In some areas, the California bloom stays intact until mid-May.

-READ MORE: Where to Find the Best Blooming Almond Orchards in California & Where to See Wildflowers in and near Los Angeles
+READ MORE: Where to Find the Best Blooming Almond Orchards in California

 Restrooms